Collin Cameron

-Collin Cameron (born 31 March 1988 in Barrie, Ontario) is a Canadian sitskier who won three bronze medals at the 2018 Winter Paralympics. and two silver and a gold medal at the 2019 Para Nordic World Championships in Prince George, BC, CAN.
+Collin Cameron (born 31 March 1988 in Barrie, Ontario) is a Canadian Para cross-country skier and biathlete who won three bronze medals at the 2018 Winter Paralympics. and two silver and a gold medal at the 2019 Para Nordic World Championships in Prince George, BC, CAN.
 He also participated at the 2022 Winter Paralympics, winning two bronze medals in the 18 kilometre long-distance event, and the 1.5 kilometre sprint event.